hjkgrp/starter-hugo-research-group/content/publication/steeves-insights-submitted/index.md

   coupling to both sequence-adjacent and more sequence-distant residues.
 Non-nearest-neighbor couplings are stronger in the more stable variant, indicating a network of residues that help stabilize the protein.
-Our study highlights the complementary benefit of charge coupling analysis to interpret protein structure¬¬¬–function relationships.
+Our study highlights the complementary benefit of charge coupling analysis to interpret protein structure–function relationships.
 publication: '*submitted*'
 doi: 10.26434/chemrxiv-2022-mzmcw
 links: